-Until 31 December 2020 (unless transition period is extended)
+Until 31 December 2020

-The current situation is maintained.
+Until 31 December 2020 a transition period applies in accordance with the Withdrawal Treaty during which the current situation is maintained.
 According to European law, you can stay in the United Kingdom for a maximum of 3 months, with no other condition than being in possession of a valid identity card or passport.
 There is neither a passport nor a visa obligation.

-From 1 January 2021 (unless transition period is extended)
+From 1 January 2021

 Individuals already legally residing in the United Kingdom before the end of the transition period will be able to travel in and out of the country when in possession of a valid identity card or passport.
 For non-EU family members, a valid passport is required.
 See question 1 and question 2.
 With a “pre-settled status” or “settled status” you will have the right to enter and leave the United Kingdom provided you are in possession of a valid identity card or passport until at least 31 December 2025.